sandeepreddy2147/sandeepreddy2147-/README.md

   <!-- Snake Grid Animation and Contribution graph reference -->
   <!--
     📢 DYNAMIC CONTRIBUTION SNAKE SETUP (OPTIONAL):
-    - To show your animated contribution snake, remove the comment wrapper tags (<!-- and -->) around the <div> block below.
+    - To show your animated contribution snake, remove the comment wrapper tags around the <div> block below.
     - Setup instructions:
       1. Create a file in your repository: .github/workflows/generate-snake.yml
       2. Add the "Platane/snk" action to build the SVG on every commit or push to the main branch.